Training Ships 'Chichester' and 'Arethusa', Greenhithe / Upnor, Kent

 All boys had be prepared to go to sea, and by 1911, out of the 8,500 who had passed through the ships, 1,500 had joined the Royal Navy, 6,000 entered the Merchant Service, and 1,000 had joined the Army, Royal Marines, and other services.

-Robert Henry James Rumbles Powditch served on the Arethusa and Chichester from 1907-09.
-His discharge certificate is transcribed below.
+Thomas Goodman served on the Arethusa and Chichester from 1896 to 18988.
+His discharge certificate is shown below, folowed by a transcription of its text.

 Arethusa & Chichester Training Ships